kvdgoten/CourseraGettingCleaningWK4/README.md

 In a fifth step, a second tidy data set was created with the average of each variable foreach activity and subject.

 For readibilities sake we chose the following structure: 180 rows x 62 columns.

-*please look at the "raw" version for visualisation*
+**please look at the "raw" version for visualisation, button top-right**

 -------------------------------------------------------------
 subject  | activity  |  measures (60 measures)